cch71/smugmug_syncer/README.md

 ## Getting started

-_If building from source (Binary isn't provided yet) then you need to get an API key from SmugMug_
+Note: _If building from source (Binary isn't provided yet) then you need to get an API key from SmugMug_

 ### To synchronize metadata